Crossing of the Somme: Battle

-The Prince of Carignano took over the army and headed to Saint Quentin with the aim of continue the invasion and attract Louis de Bourbon, Count of Soissons, who was in Picardy in command of a force of 14,000 soldiers, and his army to the town.
+The Prince of Carignano took over the army and headed to Saint Quentin with the aim of continuing the invasion and attracting Louis de Bourbon, Count of Soissons, who was in Picardy in command of a force of 14,000 soldiers, and his army to the town.
 Having arrived at the fields in front of Saint Quentin, the Prince changed the route of the army and advanced towards the Somme river.
 The Cardinal Infante sent to him don Esteban de Gamarra, a gentleman in his confidence, to transmit the order to cross the Somme at the village Bray-sur-Somme or at an easier place even if the French armies were guarding the riverside.
 Pontoons and boats were dispatched from Cambrai for this purpose.

 The Prince put on alert his Maestres de Campo and Colonels and set route to Bray.
 On 4 August his troops occupied a small island in middle of the river and soon a skirmish began with the French troops on the other riverside.
 The Count of Soissons, who were stationed with his troops on a nearby hill, believed that the Spanish were attempting to cross the river in that place and detached its battalions and squadrons near the riverside to reject every attempt.
 The Marquis of Fontenay, who led these troops, set fire to the village and entrenched his soldiers in a series of forts built in the riverside.
 The skirmish continued a long time with artillery and musketry fire.
 According to the French, only 20 of his soldiers were killed, among them the Comte de Matha, captain of a company of the Régiment des Gardes.